X2Y2-io/x2y2-sdk/README.md

   tokenId, // string, token ID of the NFT, use empty string for collection offer
-  currency: weth, // string, contract address of WETH, '0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2' price, // string, eg. '1000000000000000000' for 1 WETH expirationTime, // number, the duration of offer, in seconds.
+  currency: weth, // string, contract address of WETH, '0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2' price, // string, eg. '1000000000000000000' for 1 WETH expirationTime, // number, the unix timestamp when the listing will expire, in seconds })
-})
 ```